smnthpy/smnthpy/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/dassomnath99](https://github.com/dassomnath99)

-- 📝 I regularly write articles on [https://dev.to/dassomnath99](https://dev.to/dassomnath99)

 - 💬 Ask me about **django, pandas, scikit-learn**

 - 📫 How to reach me **somnathdas4462@gmail.com**